 Being Assembled Together

-Firstly, the word commonly translated as “church” is not even in this verse, even though some Bibles would have us believe that it is.
-For instance The Living Bible interprets this verse as: “Let us not neglect our church meetings, as some people do…” But that is nothing like what the original Greek says.
+Firstly, the word “ekklesia” commonly translated as “church”, is not even in this verse, even though some Bibles would have us believe that it is.
+For instance The Living Bible misinterprets this verse as: “Let us not neglect our church meetings, as some people do…” That bears no resemblance to what the original Greek says.

 The Greek word used in this verse for “assemble together” is not “ekklesia”, but “episynagoge”.
-This word means “gathering together in one place”, “gathered with others already assembled”, “a complete collection”.
+This word means “gathering together in one place“, “gathered with others already assembled”, “a complete collection”.
 The word is used only in one other verse in the Bible: “concerning the coming of our Lord Jesus Christ and our being gathered together to Him” (2 Thess.
-2:1).
-We need to see that Christ IS the one Place where we are gathered together with those who are already assembled – both in the context of 2 Thessalonians, AND in the context of Hebrews 10!
+2:1) – all gathered, complete, in one Place: in Christ.
+We need to see that Christ IS the One Place where we are all gathered and assembled together – both in the context of 2 Thessalonians, AND in the context of Hebrews 10!

-If, as many people do, you take those verses in Hebrews to apply to a literal, physical assembly or church meeting, then how is it possible for us all to be physically episynogoge – gathered together in one place – when we are scattered all over the world?
-The answer is that it is very clearly NOT speaking physically, but spiritually: we ARE being gathered and assembled together in One Place: CHRIST!
+If, as many people do, you take those verses in Hebrews to apply to a literal, physical assembly or church meeting here on earth, then how is it possible for us all to be physically episynogoge – gathered together in one place, a complete collection – when we are scattered all over the world?
+The answer is that it is very clearly NOT speaking physically, but spiritually: we ARE gathered and assembled together in One Place: in CHRIST, in the heavenlies!
 This is not about attending a place physically here on earth, but being gathered in One Place (Christ) spiritually.
-This is the “new and living Way” that the writer of Hebrews had just mentioned.
+This is the “new and living Way” that the writer of Hebrews had just mentioned five verses earlier.

-Remember how “ekklesia” is made of two Greek words: ek and kaleo, this word is also made of two words: para (near, beside) and kaleo.
+Remember how “ekklesia” is made of two Greek words: ek and kaleo, this word “parakaleo” is also made of two words: para (near, beside) and kaleo.
 The first meaning of the word is “to call to your side, to summons”.
 The secondary meaning is “to call upon in entreaty, comfort, and instruction”.
 Remember that the author of the book to the Hebrews was challenging everything that the Hebrews had known and believed was right in their religion and was instead emphasising the spiritual and not the physical; just reading chapter 9 brings all that is in chapter 10 into this spiritual context.
-In that context, it makes sense that this verse could be interpreted as: “We are not abandoning our being gathered together in one Place (Christ) even as is the custom and rite of some (in their institutions and religions here on earth) but instead we’re calling one another alongside us (with Christ in the heavenly places) and encouraging others even more as we see the Day approaching”.
+In that context, it makes sense that this verse could be interpreted as meaning: “We are not abandoning our being gathered together as a complete collection of people in one Place (in Christ in the heavenlies) even though some are in the habit of doing this (abandoning Christ by their devotion to their meetings and religious “habits” here on earth) but instead we’re calling one another to come alongside us (with Christ in the heavenly places) and encouraging others in Him even more as we see the Day approaching”.

 So, all those who are being assembled together in Jesus Christ in the heavenlies, regardless of whether they go to any meetings on earth or not, are the ones who are truly “not forsaking the assembly”!